 Park Avenue Dog Park – 200-298 W Park Ave

-These parks are dog-friendly, but not solely for dogs:
+These parks are friendly toward pets, but not just for dogs:

 Dorothy B. Oven Park – 3205 Thomasville Rd.
 Enjoy acres of gardens filled with azaleas, camellias, palms, and other local florals.
 With a mixture of paved and unpaved trails, several beautiful bridges, and picnic grounds, this is the ideal place to spend a great day with your furry best friend.

 Lafayette Heritage Trail Park – 4900 Heritage Park Blvd.
 Known for its beautiful unpaved trails that curve around Piney Z Lake.
 You and your dog will enjoy breathtaking views of the woodlands, picturesque sights of the lake, and majestic glimpses of local wildlife.

 Lake Ella and Fred Drake Park – Conveniently located in Midtown Tallahassee, near Black Dog Café and The Growers’ Market, Lake Ella and Fred Drake Park is a great place to spend a leisurely day with your 4-legged pal.

 San Luis Mission Park – 1313 San Luis Rd.
 Escape into a lightly wooded country for a fun-filled day with your dog.
 Enjoy numerous leashed activities such as hiking around Diego’s Look, fishing on Lake Esther, or just relaxing in the shade in the picnic grounds.
 You will also find a fenced dog park where your furry friend can have some leash-free fun.